It hurts me to write this.

 - Influencer.
-If a blog topic is viable, you pretty much always find influencers who have already built up their own audiences in the space.
+If a blog topic is viable, you pretty much always find and affiliate yourself with influencers who have already built up their own audiences in the space.
 Sometimes they are bloggers, sometimes they are podcasters, sometimes they are best-selling authors.
 The key point: with a little research, you can easily find 5-10 influencers or “thought leaders” already dominating the space.
 If you can’t find any, there’s always a reason why, and it’s never good.

 - Desirability.
 Last but certainly not least, you need to like the audience.
 Surprisingly, this is the number one reason a blog stalls out following a period of rapid growth.
 After attracting a small audience, the blogger discovers they can’t stand them, and they stop writing because it’s not fun anymore.
 The moral of the story: make sure you like the people you are trying to attract because you’ll be hanging out with them for years.

 Chances are, your blog fails at least one of these tests.